Chapter 46, §1053: Voter guide

 b.
 For all other elections in which there are contested elections held in the city of New York for any city, county, state, or federal office or ballot proposals or referenda pursuant to city, county, state, or federal law, each voter guide shall contain information that the board deems necessary or useful to the electorate or is otherwise consistent with the board’s responsibility under this chapter to improve public awareness of candidates, ballot proposals, or referenda.

 c.
-Voter guides shall be prepared in plain language using words with common and everyday meanings.
+All board-generated content in the voter guides shall be prepared in plain language using words with common and everyday meanings.

 d.
-The board shall promulgate such rules as it deems necessary for the preparation and publication of voter guides in English, Spanish and any other languages the board determines to be necessary and appropriate and for the distribution of the guide in at least one media format.
+The board shall prepare and publish each voter guide, regardless of format, in English and in each of the designated citywide languages as defined in section 23-1101 of the administrative code and shall promulgate such rules as it deems necessary for the preparation and publication of voter guides in any other languages the board determines to be necessary and appropriate.
 The purpose of such rules shall be to ensure that the guide and its distribution will serve to fully, fairly and impartially inform the public about the issues and candidates appearing on the ballot.

 e.
 1. The online voter guide published by the board pursuant to paragraph 1 of subdivision b of section 1052 of this charter shall include a brief video statement from each candidate who:

 (a) is on the ballot in a contested primary or general election for the office of mayor, public advocate, borough president, comptroller or city council;

 (b) has agreed to participate in such a candidate video statement; and